wiseman-timelord/Auto-CPP-Local/README.md

 ### INSTALL AND USAGE:
 - Note, it does not work yet, but when it does, it will be like...
 1. This program is currently for the version of Python it was created on, that is `Python 3.9`, install it to one of the 2 possible default file locations, do not install Python 3.9 in a un-usual location.
-2. Run the `.\Auto-CCP-Local.Bat`, tou first should install requirements, it will find "...Python39\scripts\pip.exe" and use that, and I advise ensure firewall is off to allow web-request to install llama.cpp pre-compiled binary.
+2. Run the `.\Auto-CCP-Local.Bat`, tou first should install requirements/libraries, it will find "...Python39\scripts\pip.exe", invoke-webrequest will download llama.cpp pre-compiled binary.
 3. Ensure to insert the `Suitable Models` in `*.GGUF` formmat into `.\Models` folder, we need both of them for the AI to work.
 4. On the `.\Auto-CCP-Local.Bat` menu, launch the program, it will find "...Python39\python.exe" and use that for the launch commands.
 4. First the user must configure some things in the text based `Engine Window`, then the user may, begin using AutoCPP-Lite in the based `Chat Window` Server, that should popup the interface in the default web browser.